 The scholarship is awarded on condition that the student is enrolled in full-time bachelor’s or master’s study at a higher education institution residing in Slovakia in the academic year 2023/2024.
 The scholarship is paid monthly for the months of September to June over 3 years in the amount of €300.
 Students are entitled to the scholarship only during their studies.
 Their right to the scholarship ceases upon the completion of their study.

-In 2023, the scholarship will be awarded to a total of 1,550 students.
 The final ranking of the successful applicants will be determined based on the results achieved in various categories: achieved percentile in selected Maturita examination subjects or results achieved in other activities, such as competitions, olympiads, and others.
 Social disadvantage indicators will also be taken into account.

 The system of social support also includes soft loans to students from the Fund for Education Support (Fond na podporu vzdelávania), activities of which are governed by Act No. 396/2012 Coll. on the Education Support Fund (Zákon č.
 396/2012 Z.z. o Fonde na podporu vzdelávania).

 The fund for education support provides loans on concessional terms to selected target groups:

 - pedagogical employees of schools,

 - higher education institution teachers, research staff and art staff at higher education institutions up to the age of 35.

 Applicants eligible for student loans are full-time or part-time students of the first, second, or third level of higher education who study at a higher education institution established on the territory of the Slovak Republic or at a foreign higher education institution.

 There are four different types of student loans: